-The APTTF Tourism Studies Working Group was founded in the spring of 2010 by APTTF past president Mr Nakama Toguri from Japan.
+The APTTF Tourism Studies Working Group was founded in the spring of 2016 by APTTF past president Mr Nakama Toguri from Japan.
 It has since grown into an interdisciplinary network of more than 50 scholars throughout Asia Pacific region.
-In addition, the Working Group has established productive ties with similar research groups in England, Europe, Canada, New Zealand, and Brazil.
-Support comes from the Doreen B. Townsend Center for the Humanities Working Groups program, as well as the UC Berkeley Graduate Assembly, the Department of Anthropology, and other research units on the UC Berkeley campus.
+In addition, the Working Group has established productive ties with similar research groups in Singapore, Malaysia, Vietnam and Indonesia – being the stronghold of Asean Tourism perspectives.

-In addition to its regular colloquium series, the APTTF Tourism Studies Working Group has hosted a number of symposia (e.g., Tourism and Indigeneity, 2011, Examining Tourism in Southern Asia Pacific, 2012, Tourism, History, and Asia, 2012, and States of Tourism: Thailand and Indonesia 2013), and organized two major international conferences (Tourism Imaginaries, 2011, and On Voyage, 2015).
-Our members have also collaborated on publications, presentations, and conference panels.
-We are also frequently approached by media outlets, independent scholars and filmmakers, and other research programs for commentary on contemporary tourism.
+In addition to its regular colloquium series, the APTTF Tourism Studies Working Group has hosted a number of symposia (e.g., Tourism and Indigeneity, 2016, Examining Tourism in Southern Asia Pacific, 2017, Tourism, History, and Asia, 2018, and States of Tourism: Thailand and Indonesia 2017), and organized two major international conferences (Tourism Imaginaries, 2018, and On Voyage, 2018).

 Tourism is a fragmented and diverse industry within the economy and is further characterised by diversity in organisational, ownership and operational terms.
 Indeed, many commentators question the validity of using an inclusive term such as ‘‘industry’’ to capture the characteristics of a sector which contains such a wide range of operations within the public, private and voluntary domain.
 This heterogeneity is one of the defining features of the sector and impacts upon all aspects of operations, marketing, finance and, indeed, human resource management.